amberstarlight/starlight/README.md

-# starlight
+# Starlight

-> amber starlight
-> break away the day and bring to me the night
-> if i should rest before this ends
-> break the clouds, make them turn to sand

-An alternative frontend for [Zigbee2MQTT][0], using React.
+Monorepo for _Starlight_, consisting of an [Express][expr] API and [Vite][vite] SPA for [Zigbee2MQTT][z2m] - written in [TypeScript][ts].

+Starlight is intended to replace the frontend of Zigbee2MQTT, and provide a REST API; to abstract away the MQTT message protocol, and for alternative clients (such as a TUI application).

 ## Contributing

 Any changes should be made against a separate branch, and a pull request opened.
-Please remember to [install the pre-commit hooks][1] so these run before you commit changes.
+Please remember to [install the pre-commit hooks][precommit] so these run before you commit changes.

 ### License